etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 ```

 #### Language
 The language is a string that serves as a representation of the user's selected language.
-This language setting is configurable within the Etendo Mobile application's settings and plays a crucial role in determining the language in which texts are presented within the sub-application.
+This language setting is configurable within the Etendo Mobile application's settings and plays a crucial role in determining the language in which texts are presented within the subapplication.
 In this example, we will utilize the _language parameter received as input_ to initialize the remaining aspects of the application in the "App.tsx" file.

 ``` typescript title="App.tsx"
   locale.init();